 - The maximum single-year grant award is \$3,500 for an individual or \$5,500 for a joint proposal from two or more faculty members; only one ASD grant per eligible faculty member per academic year will be awarded. - The maximum two-year grant award is \$7,000 for an individual or \$11,000 for a joint proposal from two or more faculty members; only one ASD grant per eligible faculty member per academic year will be awarded.
 Faculty who choose this option are ineligible for additional ASD grant funding until the completion of their grant term (i.e., for two years after grant receipt). - A detailed budget is required at the end of the proposal, and expenses, except for faculty stipends, must be documented after completion of the activities.
 Reimbursement requests should correspond closely to the budget submitted with the proposal. - Proposals to support attendance or participation of faculty in professional meetings (e.g., giving papers, presiding over sessions, etc.) are not eligible for funding by the Artistic/Scholarly Development Program except when conference participation is crucial to achieving the end product stated in your proposal.
-Travel requests within ASD Grant proposals must explain how the travel and/or participation in a conference is a valuable part of the scholarly/creative process rather than the practicality of routine conference participation because funding for routine participation in meetings is available through the standard professional travel and expense fund administered by the Associate Dean for Scholarly and Creative Work and is described earlier in this Handbook. - Awards are intended to cover expenses to be incurred during the fiscal year(s) of the grant award (which ends July 31); anticipated difficulties in meeting the July 4 (of the year the grant expires) deadline to submit receipts for reimbursement should be discussed with the Associate Dean for Scholarly and Creative Work.
+Travel requests within ASD Grant proposals must explain how the travel and/or participation in a conference is a valuable part of the scholarly/creative process rather than the practicality of routine conference participation because funding for routine participation in meetings is available through the standard professional travel and expense fund administered by the Dean of Curricular and Faculty Development and is described earlier in this Handbook. - Awards are intended to cover expenses to be incurred during the fiscal year(s) of the grant award (which ends July 31); anticipated difficulties in meeting the July 4 (of the year the grant expires) deadline to submit receipts for reimbursement should be discussed with the Dean of Curricular and Faculty Development.
 It may be possible in some cases to extend the period during which grant funds can be spent.
-Note that the general practice is for grant funds to be swept at the end of the fiscal year in which the grant was awarded, unless the grant was awarded as a two-year grant or during the third grant review cycle of the year, which is automatically rolled over for one fiscal year.
+Please note that the general practice is for grant funds to be swept at the end of the fiscal year in which the grant was awarded, unless the grant was awarded as a two-year grant or during the third grant review cycle of the year, which is automatically rolled over for one fiscal year.

-- Grants cannot be used to cover expenses for research undertaken in fulfillment of degree requirements. - Except as noted here, all tenured and tenure-line faculty are eligible for an ASD grant.
+- Grants cannot be used to cover expenses for research undertaken in fulfillment of degree requirements. - Except as noted here, all tenured, tenure-line, and teaching-track faculty are eligible for an ASD grant (see the note on FDC grant eligibility on page 5).
 Because their scholarly and artistic energies should be devoted to completion of their graduate training, faculty who have not yet completed the appropriate terminal degree required for appointment to the rank of Assistant Professor or higher are not eligible for ASD funding. - Funding must be used for the specified project for which funding was requested, and cannot be used to fund projects not described in the awarded proposal.